International Assets Investment Management LLC Has $118.17 Million Stock Position in 3M (NYSE:MMM)

 3M Increases Dividend

 The business also recently disclosed a quarterly dividend, which was paid on Tuesday, March 12th.
-Stockholders of record on Friday, February 16th were given a dividend of $1.51 per share.
-This represents a $6.04 dividend on an annualized basis and a dividend yield of 6.63%.
-The ex-dividend date was Thursday, February 15th.
-This is a boost from 3M’s previous quarterly dividend of $1.50.
-3M’s dividend payout ratio is -47.82%.
+Stockholders of record on Friday, February 16th were issued a dividend of $1.51 per share.
+The ex-dividend date of this dividend was Thursday, February 15th.
+This represents a $6.04 annualized dividend and a dividend yield of 6.63%.
+This is a positive change from 3M’s previous quarterly dividend of $1.50.
+3M’s dividend payout ratio is currently -47.82%.

-MMM has been the topic of a number of recent research reports.
-Wells Fargo & Company cut their price target on shares of 3M from $112.00 to $105.00 and set an “equal weight” rating on the stock in a report on Wednesday, January 24th.
-Bank of America cut their target price on 3M from $110.00 to $100.00 and set a “neutral” rating on the stock in a report on Tuesday.
-Citigroup decreased their price target on 3M from $117.00 to $104.00 and set a “neutral” rating for the company in a research note on Wednesday, January 24th.
-StockNews.com initiated coverage on 3M in a research note on Thursday.
-They issued a “buy” rating on the stock.
-Finally, Royal Bank of Canada decreased their target price on shares of 3M from $84.00 to $78.00 and set an “underperform” rating for the company in a research report on Tuesday.
-One equities research analyst has rated the stock with a sell rating, eight have given a hold rating and two have issued a buy rating to the company.
-According to data from MarketBeat, the company currently has a consensus rating of “Hold” and an average price target of $104.10.

 3M Company provides diversified technology services in the United States and internationally.
 The company operates through four segments: Safety and Industrial; Transportation and Electronics; Health Care; and Consumer.
 The Safety and Industrial segment offers industrial abrasives and finishing for metalworking applications; autobody repair solutions; closure systems for personal hygiene products, masking, and packaging materials; electrical products and materials for construction and maintenance, power distribution, and electrical original equipment manufacturers; structural adhesives and tapes; respiratory, hearing, eye, and fall protection solutions; and natural and color-coated mineral granules for shingles.